dvochoa/1up/README.md

 Note: All of these commands must be ran from the `./client/` directory.

-After initial download you'll want to run `npm install` to install all client dependencies locally.
+After initial download you'll want to run `pnpm install` to install all client dependencies locally.
 These will be available in the `node_modules` directory.

-- Run `npm run test` to run the entire frontend test suite.
+- Run `pnpm run test` to run the entire frontend test suite.
-- Run `npm run lint` to run the frontend linter.
+- Run `pnpm run lint` to run the frontend linter.
   - The linter uses [prettier](https://prettier.io/) for code formatting

 **Backend:**